Keeping your Property Safe

 To encourage property and business owners to take proactive security measures, the Downtown Sacramento Partnership developed the Storefront Safety Assistance Program, a unique new safety program created with support from security professionals.
 The Storefront Safety Assistance Program establishes standards to deter vandalism or property damage of ground-floor businesses resulting from criminal behavior.

 Participation in the program requires ground-floor businesses to sign up, agree to, and comply with the recommended Storefront Security Standards but, it comes with an extra layer of support.
-If the participating business is a victim of vandalism or property damage resulting from criminal behavior, they are eligible for a grant from the Downtown Sacramento Partnership to cover the cost of their insurance deductible or repair, up to $1,500 per incident.
+The Downtown Sacramento Partnership will meet with you to physically review best practices.

 REGISTER NOW TO PARTICIPATE